AIoT-MLSys-Lab/AIoT-Survey/README.md

-# Artificial Intelligence of Things: A Survey
+git# Artificial Intelligence of Things: A Survey

 > **[Artificial Intelligence of Things: A Survey]